radavis/radavis.github.io/_drafts/_job-search.md

 * How are software teams at your organization set up?
 * What ceremonies do you have in place?
 What are their frequencies?
+* How large is your company?
+How fast are you growing?
+* What are your plans for sustainable growth?
+* Who are your clients?
+Who are your customers?